nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 :warning: If an empty plan is shown, it could mean that a plan has not yet been generated.
 Please enter `schedule D/SHORTDATE E/EFFORT` to generate a new plan.
 If the plan is still empty after generating a new plan, it means that there are no tasks allocated to that day.
 <br>

 Examples:
 - Assuming today is 2023-03-26, `schedule D/2023-04-01 E/5` will plan a 30-day schedule starting from today (March 26, 2023) according to a desired effort level of 5, and display tasks planned for April 1.
-- `schedule D/2023-04-02` will show tasks which should be completed on April 2, 2023, based on a previously generated schedule (which should be generated between 3 Mar 2023, and 2 Apr 2023).

 ## 4.10 Subsections